ScazLab/ros_speech2text/README.md

  1. Compile the repo: `catkin build ros_speech2text`
  2. To test if the package is working, run `roslaunch ros_speech2text ros_speech2text_async.launch`.

+### Note for pyAudio on Ubuntu 14.04

+The packaged version of pyAudio on Trusty is `0.2.7`.
+Newer versions can be installed via `pip install pyaudio`.
+It however requires portaudio to be installed on the system which can be achieved thanks to the `libportaudio-dev` ubuntu package.

 ### Authentication Instructions